void-main/atom-2048/README.md

 Once the view is loaded as demonstrated in the gif animation above, you can play the game simply as you are in a browser.
 You'll see your high scores, and you can reset the game by hit `spacebar`.
 Go wild!

-NOTE: all the directions arrows can cause the cursor move around the editor view, so they are disabled in `atom-2048`, you can use `WASD` keys or `vim` keys to move the tiles!
+NOTE: all the directions arrows can cause the cursor move around the editor view, so they are disabled in `atom-2048`, you can use direction keys, `WASD` keys or `vim` keys to move the tiles!

 ### boss-is-coming mode!
 We all know what `boss-is-coming` mode is! :P

 While playing the game, you simply hit `esc`, and everything will be gone!
 But don't worry, your progress is not destoryed.
-Wherever you feel safe, simple press `ctrl-alt-b`, and everything will show up again.
+Wherever you feel safe, simple press `ctrl-alt-c`, and everything will show up again.
 A little heads up, if you accidentally hit `ctrl-alt-a`, your progress will not be preserved, so, use carefully!

 ## Achievements
 With the help of [achievements package](https://atom.io/packages/achievements) developed by [@rgbkrk](https://github.com/rgbkrk), you can play the game and get achievements!
 See the image below!